-Assembly Bill (AB) 118 (Núñez, Chapter 750, Statutes of 2007) created the Clean Transportation Program (CTP) to help achieve California's climate change policies and support projects that reduce greenhouse gas emissions from the transportation sector.
+Assembly Bill (AB) 118 (Núñez, Chapter 750, Statutes of 2007), created the Clean Transportation Program (CTP) to help achieve California's climate change policies and support projects that reduce greenhouse gas emissions from the transportation sector.
 AB 8 (Perea, Chapter 401, Statutes of 2013) extended the program through January 1, 2024, and AB 126 (Reyes, Chapter 319, Statutes of 2023) extended the program through July 1, 2035 and focused the program on zero-emission transportation.

-The CTP has an annual budget of approximately \$100 million and provides financial support for projects that, among other goals:
+The CTP has an annual budget of approximately \$100 million and provides financial support for projects that:

-- Develop and deploy zero-emission technology and fuels in the marketplace. - Produce alternative and renewable low-carbon fuels in California. - Deploy zero-emission fueling infrastructure, fueling stations, and equipment. - Establish workforce training programs and conduct public outreach on the benefits of alternative transportation fuels and vehicle technologies.
+- Develop and deploy zero-emission technology and fuels in the marketplace. - Produce alternative and renewable low-carbon fuels in California. - Deploy zero-emission fuel infrastructure, fueling stations, and equipment. - Establish workforce training programs and conduct public outreach on the benefits of alternative transportation fuels and vehicle technologies.

-On January 18, 2024, the California Energy Commission (CEC) released a Grant Funding Opportunity (GFO) entitled "Tribal Electric Vehicle Infrastructure, Planning and Workforce Training and Development."
-This competitive grant solicitation was to fund projects that will accelerate zero-emission vehicle adoption among California Native American tribes by funding electric vehicle (EV) infrastructure, EV infrastructure planning, and EV workforce training and development.
-In response to GFO-23-607, the Recipient submitted application #30 which was proposed for funding in the CEC's Notice of Proposed Awards on November 20, 2024.
+On January 18, 2024, the California Energy Commission (CEC) released a Grant Funding Opportunity (GFO) entitled "Tribal Electric Vehicle Infrastructure, Planning, and Workforce Training and Development."
+This competitive grant solicitation was to fund projects that will accelerate zero-emission vehicle adoption among California Native American Tribes by funding electric vehicle (EV) infrastructure, EV infrastructure (EVI) planning, and EV workforce training and development.
+In response to GFO-23-607, California Indian Manpower Consortium Inc (the Recipient) submitted application

+#13 which was proposed for funding in the CEC's Notice of Proposed Awards on November 20, 2024.
 GFO-23-607 and Recipient's application are hereby incorporated by reference into this Agreement in their entirety.